 The employment rate for men and women is well above the Community average, though in full time equivalents, the rate for women is lower than the EU average as is that for persons over 55.
-Two thirds of all working women have part-time jobs.
-The unemployment rate went down to 5.2 per cent in 1997, which is about half the Community figure.
+Two thirds of all working women have part-time jobs, of which 91% did not want a full-time job.
+The unemployment rate went down to 5.2% in 1997, which is about half the Community figure.

-In 1997 the real Dutch GDP growth was 3.4 per cent, compared to an average of 2.6 per cent for the period 92-97.
-Economic growth for 1998 as a whole is expected to come out at 4 per cent.
+In 1997 the real Dutch GDP growth was 3.4%, compared to an average of 2.6% for the period 92-97.
+Economic growth for 1998 as a whole is expected to come out at 4%.

 The most recent figures on employment from the first quarter of 1998 show trends in vacancies and unemployment suggesting a continuing strong growth of employment.

-The employment rate increased from 63.7 per cent in 1992, to 67.5 per cent in 1997 and is expected to attain 69 per cent in 1998.
+The employment rate increased from 63.7% in 1992, to 67.5% in 1997 and is expected to attain 69% in 1998.

-The unemployment rate dropped from 6.3 per cent in 1996 to 5.2 per cent in 1997 Dutch youth have benefited most from the economic upswing and this can be seen in the sharp decline in youth unemployment.
+The unemployment rate dropped from 6.3% in 1996 to 5.2% in 1997 Dutch youth have benefited most from the economic upswing and this can be seen in the sharp decline in youth unemployment.

-In 1997 active employment measures represented 1.53 per cent of GDP, which is higher than in the 3 previous years.
-However, passive measures account for 3.33 per cent of GDP.
+In 1997 active employment measures represented 1.53% of GDP, which is higher than in the 3 previous years.
+However, passive measures account for 3.33% of GDP.

 The Dutch labour market has performed relatively well in terms of job creation and overall unemployment.
 In both these dimensions, Netherlands is among the best performers in the Union.
 As a result of fast employment growth, the employment rate improved over the last five years, and proportionally more for women than for men.
-However, Netherlands still has one of the lowest rates of participation of older persons in employment, which combined with very low youth unemployment, may suggest an inter-generational trade-off in employment policy.
+However, Netherlands still has one of the lowest rates of participation of older persons in employment, which combined with very low youth unemployment, may suggest an intergenerational trade-off in employment policy.